-- 1. The School Administrator will initiate the appropriate Immediate Response Actions, which may include SHELTER-IN-PLACE, LOCK DOWN, EVACUATE BUILDING or OFF-SITE EVACUATION as described in Section 4.0. - 2.
+- 1. The School Administrator will initiate the appropriate Immediate Response Actions, which may include SHELTER-IN-PLACE, , EVACUATE BUILDING or OFF-SITE EVACUATION as described in Section 4.0. - 2.
 The School Administrator will notify "911" and will provide the location and nature of emergency. - 3.
 The School Administrator will instruct the Security/Utilities Team to prevent students from approaching the fire and keep routes open for emergency vehicles. - 4.
-The Agency Liaison will contact the local fire department and will work with the fire department to determine if school grounds are threatened by the fire, smoke, or other hazardous conditions. - 5.
+The Agency Liaison will contact the Beale AFB fire department and will work with the fire department to determine if school grounds are threatened by the fire, smoke, or other hazardous conditions. - 5.
 If the School Administrator issues the EVACUATE BUILDING action, staff and student will evacuate the affected building(s) using prescribed routes or other safe routes to the Assembly Area. - 6.
 In the event of an evacuation, Teachers will bring their student roster and take attendance at the Assembly Area to account for students.
 Teachers will notify the Assembly Area Team of missing students. - 7.
-The School Administrator will keep a battery-powered radio tuned to a local radio station for emergency information. - 8.
-As appropriate, the School Administrator will activate Parent Alert System. - 9.
-The School Administrator will notify the Local District Superintendent of the emergency situation.
-A member of this group will call the Office of Communications with information of this situation. - 10.
-If needed, the School Administrator will notify Bus Dispatch to request busses for staff and student evacuation. - 11.
+As appropriate, the School Administrator will activate Parent Alert System. - 8.
+The School Administrator will notify the Local District Superintendent of the emergency situation. - 9.
+If needed, the School Administrator will notify Bus Dispatch to request busses for staff and student evacuation. - 10.
 The School Administrator will initiate an OFF-SITE EVACUATION, as described in Section 4.0 if warranted by changes in conditions.